 Toe Out On Turns

-The angle is checked as part of a total alignment after the toe has been set or if there's a problem with tire squealing around corners.
+Check the TOOT angle as part of a total alignment after setting the toe or if there's a problem with tire squealing around corners.
 Today's alignment racks typically display this angle on the screen.
-The angle can also be seen on the protractor found on the turn plates.
+The angle is also on the protractor found on the turn plates.

-Check this angle if the vehicle's tires squeal while turning a corner.
-Even at low speeds.
-This condition will feather or scuff the front tires if left unrepaired.
+Check this angle if the vehicle's tires squeal while turning a corner, even at low speeds.
+This condition feathers or scuffs the front tires if left unrepaired.
 It is a non-adjustable angle.
-A steering arm or member of the steering system is likely at fault and will need to be replaced.
+A steering arm or member of the steering system is likely at fault; replacing the faulty part brings the angle back to specifications.